Oops. Did you just spit your coffee on that new white shirt? Sorry. My bad.

 There are many different beliefs and opinions concerning heaven and hell.
-But, there is only one fact: no matter what someone tells you, no matter what “proof” they provide, no one knows.
-No different than a recent conversation I had with a friend of mine who collects clowns.
+But, there is only one fact: no matter what someone tells you or what “proof” they provide, no one knows.
+No different than a recent conversation I had with a friend who collects clowns.
 She thinks they’re delightful and enchanting.
-I actually believe they were created by some satanic force to kill us in our sleep.
+However, I actually believe some satanic force created them to kill us in our sleep.
 So, who’s right?
 (I’m pretty sure I am, but I have no proof of that either.)

 So, if your bubble just burst or your halo deflated, I apologize.
 But this is kind of important stuff to consider because if heaven and hell aren’t an actual piece of real estate, then maybe your reason for being nice, or not, to the jerk next door needs to be reevaluated.
-And, spoiler alert, this is not going to be easy or fun.
+And, spoiler alert, this will not be easy or fun.

 This is not heaven!